Get 80% off your plan for your first 3 months*

 Employee taxes:

-• have taxes withheld from each paycheque
+• Receive automatic tax withholding from each paycheque

 Freelancer taxes:

-• pay both the employer and employee portions of CPP
+• Pay both the employer and employee portions of CPP

 Record keeping and expense tracking